 BCC Camlough was set up in 2010 in memory of a well known local girl, Bernardine Quinn, who tragically lost her life to cancer at only 41 years of age.
 Bernardine was greatly loved by her many friends and family and the fact that the cycling club is named after her is a fitting tribute to her life.
-The club is a leisure cycle club involved in raising funds for local charities ( To date over £16000.00 has been raised for the hospice, Macmillan nurses and friends of cancer to name but a few, this year the chosen charity is Thumbs Up For Harvey) and also in enjoying the social aspect and camaraderie that comes with cycling.
+The club is a leisure cycle club involved in raising funds for local charities ( To date over £16000.00 has been raised for the hospice, Macmillan nurses and friends of cancer to name but a few) and also in enjoying the social aspect and camaraderie that comes with cycling.
 The club is open to both male and female members with an ever increasing number of females joining at present.

 Cycling is one of the fastest growing and most popular sports right now.
 By joining Cycling Ireland you are joining a community where not only will you be insured while you cycle, you can enjoy the social and physical benefits of the sport.

 Insurance: you will be covered for personal injury and third party damage/liability.
 This cover extends to training and events.

 Physical: Cycling is a non weight bearing sport, which means it is easy on the joints, and recommended by many specialists as a good sport for rehabilitation of injury or sickness while improving your overall well being.

 Educational: Cycling Ireland encourages learning and development in its members and runs a series of coaching qualifications.